-- In a medium sauce pan over medium heat, whisk together the whole milk, heavy cream, powdered sugar, and espresso powder until small bubbles appear around edges.
+- In a medium saucepan over medium heat, whisk together the whole milk, heavy cream, powdered sugar, and espresso powder until small bubbles appear around the edges.
 Do not allow the mixture to boil.

-- Remove from saucepan from heat and stir in the chopped chocolate until melted, returning the sauce to low heat if needed for the chocolate to melt completely.
-Serve warm, topped with lots of whipped cream
+- Remove from saucepan from the heat and stir in the chopped chocolate until melted, returning the sauce to low heat if needed for the chocolate to melt completely.
+Serve warm, topped with lots of whipped cream.

-*Choose the best quality chocolate you can, as the flavor really carries the drink.
-I love Guittard for a splurge, Ghirardelli or Godiva, but the Trader Joe’s Pound Plus 72% dark bar is quite good too.
+- *Choose the best quality chocolate you can, as the flavor really carries the drink.
+I love Guittard for a splurge, Ghirardelli, or Godiva, but the Trader Joe’s Pound Plus 72% bar is quite good too.
 I do not recommend chocolate chips, as they contain stabilizers and do not melt as well.